Attraction-Repulsion clustering with applications to fairness: Introduction

-In this work we consider the problem of fair clustering.
-Suppose we observe data that includes information about attributes that we know or suspect that are biased with respect to the protected class.
+The problem we will be interested in is intimately related to the problem of fair clustering.
+Classical (or standard) cluster analysis or clustering is the task of dividing a set of objects in such a way that elements in the same group or cluster are more similar, according to some dissimilarity measure, than elements in different groups.
+Such methods have been extensively investigated in the literature.
+We refer to \cite{HennigMeilaMurtaghRocci} and references therein for an in-depth overview.
+However, classical clustering is insensitive to notions of mathematical fairness.
+Suppose we observe data that includes information about attributes that we know, or suspect are biased with respect to the protected class.
 If the biased variables are dominant enough, a standard clustering on the unprotected data will result in some biased clusters, that is, clusters with possibly large differences in distribution of the protected attributes.
 Therefore, if we classify new instances based on this partition, we will incur in biased decisions.
-Ideally, a \textit{fair clustering} would be the situation in which, in the partition of the data, the proportions of the protected attributes are the same in each cluster (hence, the same as the proportions in the whole dataset).
-Let us have a dataset $\mathcal{DS}=\{(X_1,S_1),\dots,(X_n,S_n)\}$, with $S_i\in S$, and for simplicity assume that the protected attributes $S$ are discrete.
-A \textit{fair clustering} or a \textit{fair partition}, $\mathcal{C}_f=\{\mathcal{C}_i\}_{i=1}^k$, where $\mathcal{C}_i\subset\mathcal{DS}$, following the notion of balanced clusters introduced in \cite{fair_k_means}, fulfils that
+In essence, this will be a violation of the notion of demographic parity (\cite{cosa_3}), a popular proxy for fairness, adapted to the clustering setting.